-Alaska is known for snow and frigid temperatures, but it has a lot to offer when it comes to higher education!
-The colleges and universities in Alaska offer a robust selection of online degree programs and some of the lowest tuition rates in the country.
+The online colleges in Alaska offer a robust selection of online degree programs and some of the lowest tuition rates in the country.

+Although Alaska is known for snow and frigid temperatures, it has a lot to offer when it comes to higher education.
 Even with already low tuition rates, Alaska also offers grants and scholarships, and even participates in an exchange program with other northeastern states to help students avoid high out-of-state tuition costs.

 Editorial Listing ShortCode: